 No, the insurance companies must apply their underwriting rules to each applicant to determine eligibility for coverage.
 If an applicant is not eligible for coverage, the company will not issue a policy.
 Eligibility is also reviewed by the insurer before a renewal policy is offered to a current policyholder.

 Yes, Maryland law requires the Maryland Insurance Administration (MIA) to review and approve the policy forms, rating rules and rates for all insurance companies that issue medical professional liability insurance.
-Additionally, the MIA conducts financial reviews and examinations of all insurance companies doing business in the state.
+Additionally, MIA conducts financial reviews and examinations of all insurance companies doing business in the state.
 Policyholders with complaints about their insurance company or producer (agent) may file a complaint with the MIA.
 (See Question 9 for a full explanation.)

 The Maryland Insurance Administration has available on its website a brochure titled, “Comparison Guide to Maryland Medical Professional Liability Insurance Rates” that includes, in the last few pages, a list of insurers and contact information.
-This brochure is updated about once a year.
-The website is www.mdinsurance.state.md.us.
-Look for Consumer Publications using the “Consumer” tab.
-The Comparison Guide is found with the publications available by selecting “Insurance For Businesses and Professionals”.
+The website is https://insurance.maryland.gov/Pages/default.aspx.
+Look for the comparison guide on MIA’s website by using their “Consumer” tab, and then navigate to the “Medical Liability” label and select the down arrow.
+To view the current Comparison Guide, click on “Comparison Guide” link.

 Yes, medical professional liability insurers that file proposed rate increases with MIA must notify each policyholder in writing that a proposed rate increase has been submitted to the MIA, that a hearing can be requested on the rate increase, and that the Insurance Commissioner's order or refusal to hold a hearing can be appealed to court.

-Maryland law requires insurers to offer policies with deductibles of $25,000, $50,000 and $100,000.
+Maryland law requires insurers to offer policies with deductibles of $25,000, $50,000, and $100,000.

 The Maryland Insurance Administration (MIA) will investigate complaints against an insurance company or a producer (agent) to determine whether Maryland law has been violated.
 All relevant documents and information should be provided to the MIA at the time the complaint is submitted.
 At the conclusion of the investigation, the consumer will receive a letter from MIA.
-To begin the complaint process, consumers can: File an On-line complaint at the MIA website: www.mdinsurance.state.md.us (Use the Consumer Tab to find “File a Complaint” in the menu on the left.)
+To begin the complaint process, consumers can: File an On-line complaint at the MIA website: https://insurance.maryland.gov/Pages/default.aspx.
+(Use the “File a Complaint" on the home page.)
 It is important that any documentation relating to the complaint be provided to the MIA.
-Following submission of the online form, send any documents by mail to the MIA: Maryland Insurance Administration, Property and Casualty Complaint Unit, 200 St. Paul Place, Baltimore, MD 21202.Print a Complaint form that you can mail to MIA.
-Click HERE to access the form from the MIA website.After receiving a complaint, MIA assigns an investigator.
+Following submission of the online form, send any documents by mail to the MIA: Maryland Insurance Administration, Property and Casualty Complaint Unit, 200 St. Paul Place, Baltimore, MD 21202.
+Print a Complaint form that you can mail to MIA.
+To access MIA's website, click HERE.
+After receiving a complaint, MIA assigns an investigator.
 Consumers should expect the complaint process to take several weeks.
 Complex matters may take longer.
 MIA will consider the information and documents provided by the consumer and the insurer to determine whether the actions or inactions of the insurance company or its representative violated the Maryland insurance laws.
-Click HERE to learn more about the MIA complaint process.

 The Maryland Insurance Administration (MIA) will investigate complaints against an insurance company or a producer (agent) to determine whether Maryland law has been violated.
 All relevant documents and information should be provided to the MIA at the time the complaint is submitted.
 At the conclusion of the investigation, the consumer will receive a letter from MIA.
 To begin the complaint process, consumers can:

-Print a Complaint form that you can mail to MIA.
-Click HERE to access the form from the MIA website.After receiving a complaint, MIA assigns an investigator.
+After receiving a complaint, MIA assigns an investigator.
 Consumers should expect the complaint process to take several weeks.
 Complex matters may take longer.
 MIA will consider the information and documents provided by the consumer and the insurer to determine whether the actions or inactions of the insurance company or its representative violated the Maryland insurance laws.
-Click HERE to learn more about the MIA complaint process.

 The Division cannot provide legal representation for individual medical professionals who have a complaint against their insurer or producer.
 We can discuss the matter with the policyholder and answer questions about the complaint process and the administrative hearing that consumers may request if there is an unfavorable decision on the complaint.
 For a full explanation of the administrative hearing process, click HERE.
 Maryland Attorney General's OfficePeople's Insurance Counsel Division200 St. Paul StreetBaltimore, Maryland, 21202410-576-64321 (888) 743-0023email: PIC@oag.state.md.us